-In this guide to converting images from WebP to PNG, we’ll give you an overview of the WebP format and how to convert it to PNG using a Mac, Windows and Photoshop.
+In this guide to converting images from a WebP file to a PNG file, we’ll give you an overview of the WebP format and how to convert WebP files to PNG files using a Mac, Windows, and Photoshop.

 Skip ahead with these quick links:

 - How to download or save a WebP file